I research information from public agencies and organizations to help low-income people get benefits that make their lives a little easier.

 - Anyone who gets a 1099 form

 - Find your state's SNAP benefit application.
-For example, this is the application for South Carolina.
-These days you usually do not need to go in-person to apply.
+These days you usually do not need to go in person to apply.
 You can often apply online or by mail.
 Mail is usually better because you will need to provide a small paper trail.
-In most cases people do meet with a counselor at some point during the process, but phone interviews are becoming more common in lieu of these meetings.
+In most cases, people do meet with a counselor at some point during the process, but phone interviews are becoming more common in lieu of these meetings.

-- In most cases, you will fill out the food stamp application with your pre-tax/post-expense income listed on a few simple lines.
-At this point you send your application back and wait for a response.
-If you qualify, within a few weeks you will be asked to send in the required paperwork or make an appointment for the local office to bring it in.
+- You will fill out the food stamp application with your pre-tax/post-expense income listed on a few simple lines.
+At this point, you send your application back and wait for a response.
+If you qualify, within a few weeks, you will be asked to send in the required paperwork or make an appointment for the local office to bring it in.

-- Required paperwork for proof of income: If you have not filed taxes yet, what you will need to do is fill out a self-employment ledger, preferably one you design yourself.
+- Required paperwork for proof of income: If you have not filed taxes yet, what you will need to do is fill out a self-employment ledger.
 South Dakota has its own ledger.
 You can use it as an example to come up with your own simple chart table in MS Word.
-On the self-employment ledger, you basically need to have income, expense, and final income columns.
-The final income column should be pre-tax.
+On the self-employment ledger, you basically need to have date, income, hours worked, expense amount, and expense description columns.
 This is especially useful if you are in your first year of self-employment and do not have to pay your first quarterly taxes or first tax bill until the following year.
 If you filed taxes as a self-employed person already, your caseworker will usually use your Schedule C form from the previous year.

 - After you have sent all your paperwork in, you will receive another letter within a few weeks stating whether you qualify or need more follow-up.

 - If you receive a letter stating that you qualify, the whole process from the beginning of the application to receiving a loaded EBT (food stamp) card takes about a month.
-However, you can also get emergency food stamps in as little as 7 days.
+However, if you qualify, you can also get emergency food stamps in as little as seven days.

 You must provide proof of the following besides income: